A Guide to Senior Fire Prevention & Developing an Escape Plan

 Fire prevention and safety should be a particular concern for older adults and their loved ones.
 As the National Fire Protection Association notes, seniors 65 and older carry twice the risk of injury or death in a fire compared with the general population.

-These injuries and fatalities don’t have to happen.
-For example, sprinkler systems in the home cut the risk of dying in a fire by 80%.
+These injuries and fatalities don't have to happen.
+For example, sprinkler systems in the home cut the risk of dying in a fire by 80 percent.
 Unfortunately, these systems are not an option for most seniors.
-On the bright side, smoke alarms, fire escape routes, smoking safety, cooking safety and other aspects are more achievable.
+On the bright side, smoke alarms, fire escape routes, smoking safety, cooking safety, and other aspects are more achievable.
 This guide contains a checklist of these essentials.
 It also discusses common fire causes and how to prevent these types of fires.

 The checklist below outlines fire safety basics for seniors and their caregivers.
-There is always more that can be done (such as fire sprinklers), but these items cover the minimums.
+There is always more that can be done (such as fire sprinklers), but these items cover the minimum.

 Use Home Fire Sprinklers If Possible

 Home fire sprinkler systems save lives.
-In fact, they decrease a person’s risk of dying in a fire by 80%.
-Unfortunately, about 95% of homes in the United States lack these sprinklers.
-That is not the case in Prince George’s County, Maryland.
-More than 20 years ago, the county started requiring new homes to be built with sprinkler systems.
+They decrease a person's risk of dying in a fire by 80 percent.
+Unfortunately, about 95 percent of homes in the United States lack these sprinklers.
+That is not the case in Prince George's County, Maryland.
+More than 20 years ago, the county started requiring new homes to have built-in sprinkler systems.
 The result?
 No fire deaths in homes with sprinklers.

 Sprinklers can help a good deal, more than any other fire safety measure.
 For example, sprinklers keep fires to their room of origin 97% of the time.
 Much of the time, they even extinguish fires before firefighters arrive.